1. Rethink the checkout

 5. Keep it simple – and obvious

-Sean O’Brien, president of the Professional eBay & e-commerce Sellers Alliance added that online retailers need to rethink their store designs to avoid annoying customers.
+Sean O’Brien, president of the Professional eBay & e-commerce Sellers Alliance added that online retailers need to rethink their store designs, even it means getting expert help to do so, to avoid annoying customers.

 O’Brien noted that too many online stores are overly complicated.
 Instead, every step needs to be efficient and should help customers get what they want quickly: